 Figure 1: External Metadata and Policy (same as IETF RFC 8300 Figure 10)

-The solution proposed in this contribution assumes that there is a service level agreement between the operator and a third party that includes a list of authorized predefined Service Function Paths (SFPs), each SFP being identified by a Service Function Chaining Identifier (SFC ID).
+The solution proposed in this contribution assumes that there is a service level agreement between the operator and a third party that includes a list of authorized predefined Service Function Paths (SFPs), each SFP being identified by a Service Function Chaining Identifier (SFPID).
 Each SFP implements a set of pre-agreed policies (i.e. an ordered set of operations to be applied on the user plane packets) whose definition is outside of SA2 scope.
-By indicating an SFC ID, the third party can request that selected traffic flows be steered towards a specific SFP, either at PDU Session establishment or any time after PDU Session establishment.
+By indicating an SFP ID, the third party can request that selected traffic flows be steered towards a specific SFP, either at PDU Session establishment or any time after PDU Session establishment.

 The service level agreement can also contain a pre-agreed set of Metadata that the third party is allowed to insert into the SFP.
 Example use of Metadata is to allow the third party to include/exclude specific service operation in/from the SFP (e.g. age verification, denial of using specific application, etc.) for selected users.